JadedBlueEyes/jsonwebtoken/README.md

 You can also decode a token using the public key components of a RSA key in base64 format.
 The main use-case is for JWK where your public key is in a JSON format like so:
+Look at the `rsa` crate's docs for instructions.

 ```json
 {